Rollerball

 The inciting incident occurs at 15 minutes when Bartholomew summons Jonathan and tells him he must retire.
 The corporations have decided his popularity threatens their ideology that individuals are meaningless.
 Jonathan's world is shattered - the game is everything to him..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Jonathan makes his choice: he will not retire.
+This shows the protagonist's commitment to Jonathan makes his choice: he will not retire.
 He defies the corporations and commits to playing the next game, knowing this puts him in direct opposition to the most powerful entities in the world.
 This is an active rebellion against the system., moving from reaction to action.

 At 63 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The Tokyo game ends in carnage with modified rules (no penalties).
+Notably, this crucial beat The Tokyo game ends in carnage with modified rules (no penalties).
 Jonathan survives but his best friend and teammate Moonpie is critically injured and left brain-dead.
 The stakes are raised - the corporations will kill to stop him.
 False defeat: his friend is destroyed, the brutality is real., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
 Here, Moonpie dies or Jonathan makes the decision to end his suffering.
 The whiff of death is literal - his closest friend is gone, killed by the system Jonathan continues to fight.
-He is isolated, alone against the corporate world., illustrates the protagonist at their lowest point.
+He is isolated, alone against the corporate world., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 80% of the runtime.
 Jonathan fully commits to playing the final game regardless of the consequences.
 He now understands his role: to prove that one person does matter, that individuality cannot be erased.
 He synthesizes his athletic skills with his newfound purpose as a symbol of resistance., demonstrating the transformation achieved throughout the journey.